Inside The Occupational Therapy Study

 Framework

 This study’s understanding of disability is grounded in disability studies’ social model; a socio-political reframing that theorizes disability as social, political, and cultural.
-In opposition to the medical model, which sees disability as due to deficits or deviance and portrays humans as “alterable” and society as “fixed,” the social model locates the problem of disability within society.
+In contrast to the medical model, which sees disability as deficits or deviance and society as “fixed,” the social model locates the problem of disability within society.

 Background